Skip to content

 • Quick checks:

-• Ensure the server is running and reachable at LYFTDATA_URL (default http://localhost:3000/).
+• Ensure the server is running and reachable at LYFTDATA_URL (default https://localhost:3000/).

-• If using a non-default port or address, export LYFTDATA_URL, for example http://server:3000.
+• If using a non-default port or address, export LYFTDATA_URL with the correct scheme, for example https://server:3000/ (or http://server:3000/ only when the server runs with --disable-tls).

 Worker fails to register or stays offline